forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### India
 > in work
 #### Spring 2021
-* High number of severe cases close to the foothills of the Himalaya in urban centres such as Delhi and Chandigarh.
+* High number of severe cases in urban centres close to the foothills of the Himalaya such as Delhi and Chandigarh.
 These cities have very dry air in the spring season due to katabatic winds from the Himalaya which is still snow covered in Spring (especially in the March, April).
 * High number of severe cases in the tourism regions in the South such as Goa or Puducherry.
 These regions have warm and humid climate in the Spring often due to South winds.
 Due to tourism air-conditioning is likely widespread (tourism brings culture, technology and money).

-## Geographical Analyses
+## Findings from Geographical Analyses

 > **in rework**, May 2021